 People who have never been on the sex-offender registry cannot comprehend how difficult it makes life on a day-to-day basis—especially when you have children.
 I’m not saying you should pity the sex-offenders, but the general public does need to understand that life on the registry will make any man, saved or unsaved, regret his error and quite possibly even his life.
 So the next time you think about making light of a sex-offender or parading his picture and address through social media, please consider that you’re more or less beating a man while he’s already broken on the ground, and that is no action for a child of God.

 A person shows who they really are when tragedy hits.
 If there were ever a question about my salvation before my life fell apart, there would be no guessing following my conviction.

-Anger consumed my thoughts, and not a righteous anger.
+Anger consumed my thoughts, and not righteous anger.
 I hated everyone that turned on me.
-I hated the justice system.
-I hated God, if He even existed.
-And most of all, I hated myself but that revelation didn’t come until much later.
+I hated the justice system, and I hated God if He even existed.
+And most of all, I hated myself, but that revelation didn’t come until much later.

 I couldn’t understand how a God who loved me could set my life up to be so successful and then tear it all down in a matter of months.
 It was on this premise that I declared for years God could not exist—because His actions were not rational.

 I adopted all kinds of strange new age philosophies, primarily those of Eckhart Tolle who had me convinced that no truth could be absolute and that man should never find an identity in beliefs or faiths because they differ for all people.

 My thinking went on like this for four years, and then we found out Katie was pregnant with spontaneous triplets (another story for another time).
 Katie’s pregnancy was permeated with complications that ultimately landed her on bed rest for several months.